tbauriedel/terraform-ui/README.md

 Commit naming:
 - `gh-actions - ...`: Prefix for GitHub Action changes
-- `terraform-ui - ..`: Prefix for backend changes
+- `terraform-ui-core - ..`: Prefix for backend changes
 - `terraform-ui-web - ...`: Prefix for frontend changes

 Changes that are not part of actions, backend or frontend doenst need a consistent prefix.